captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Thank you.
 ---
 ## SHARON:
-Some of my son's friends
+Some of my son’s friends
 ---
 are homosexual people.
 ---